The Veer Union

-The Veer Union is a Canadian Alternative Metal band from Vancouver, British Columbia.
+The Veer Union is a Canadian post-grunge band from Vancouver, British Columbia.
 They have released multiple studio albums, Time to Break the Spell (2006), Against the Grain (2009), Divide the Blackened Sky (2012), and an EP Life Support Part 1 (2013).
 Their fourth studio album, Decade, was released on January 29, 2016.
 The fifth and sixth, Decade II:Rock & Acoustic and Decade III:Demos & Rarities were released on August 31, 2018.
 Their seventh album Quarantine Collaborations was released on December 17, 2021, and on December 16, 2022, their eighth album release Manifestations.
 Their new album, with newest member, Glen Clarke, on bass guitar and scream vocals, called Reinvention will be released on their new record label, Arising Empire Records, on February 20, 2026.
 Their new single and video, My Empire, is available now at their website and YouTube channel.

 History

-Time to Break the Spell as "Veer" (2004-2007)
+Time to Break the Spell as "Veer" (2004–2007)

 The band was formed in 2004 by founders Crispin Earl, and Eric Schraeder, under the original name of "Veer".
 The band released one independent album, Time to Break the Spell, in 2006.
-After the album's release, and touring with bands like Hinder, Theory of a Deadman, Seether and Black Stone Cherry, the band was able to attract major label interest, and signed a record deal with Universal Motown Records.
+After the album's release, and touring with bands like Hinder, Theory of a Deadman, Seether, and Black Stone Cherry, the band was able to attract major label interest, and signed a record deal with Universal Motown Records.
 Once signing to the label, the band decided to change their name to "The Veer Union".
 The band explained that it wasn't legal problems, but rather getting away from negative situations and coming together in a more positive one.
 "It was more of a band decision.
 Before TVU we were all in other bands and not digging the situations we were in.
 So we "veered" away from the negativity and came together as a "Union".
 Originally it was Veer, when we got signed, we added the Union."

 After the band received major record label attention, the album was re-issued in August 2011.